-Jean-Charles LARSONNEUR (France) - PRELIMINARY DRAFT REPORT
+Jean-Charles LARSONNEUR (France)

-This preliminary draft report reviews the current global terrorism challenge as it has evolved in recent years and the persistent threat it poses to Allied populations and interests.
+This report reviews the current global terrorism challenge as it has evolved in recent years and the persistent threat it poses to Allied populations and interests.
 It also reviews NATO’s existing policies, initiatives, missions and operations, as well as partner outreach which Allies combine to degrade, disrupt, and deny terrorist groups’ organisational and operating capacities.
 The conclusion outlines a series of recommendations for Allied parliamentarians.